 The Portfolio's adviser seeks to achieve the Portfolio's investment objectives by allocating assets and selecting individual ETFs using the adviser's TOPS® (The Optimized Portfolio System) methodology.
 The TOPS® methodology utilizes multiple asset classes in an effort to enhance performance and/or reduce risk (as measured by return volatility).
-Under normal market conditions, the Portfolio invests at least 25% of its assets in equity ETFs and at least 25% of its assets in fixed income ETFs.
-However, to achieve the Portfolio's income aspect of the Portfolio's investment objectives, the adviser allocates approximately 50% of Portfolio assets to fixed income ETFs.
-To achieve the capital appreciation aspect of the Portfolio's investment objectives, the adviser allocates approximately 50% of Portfolio assets to a combination of equity ETFs, REIT ETFs and natural resource ETFs.
-Furthermore, the adviser selects some equity ETFs that are composed of value stocks.
-The adviser expects value stocks, those with a lower than average price-to-earnings ratio, to have returns that are less volatile than the equity market as a whole.
+To achieve the Portfolio's income aspect of the Portfolio's investment objectives, the adviser allocates approximately 35% of Portfolio assets to fixed income ETFs.
+To achieve the capital appreciation aspect of the Portfolio's investment objectives, the adviser allocates approximately 65% of Portfolio assets to a combination of equity ETFs, REIT ETFs and natural resource ETFs.

 The adviser selects individual ETFs that it believes are reasonably representative of an asset class and have relatively low expenses and/or relatively high returns when compared to a peer group of ETFs.
-The adviser sells individual ETFs to rebalance asset allocation or to purchase a substitute ETF with a higher expected return or lower risk profile or for any other reason.
+The adviser may sell individual ETFs to rebalance asset allocation or to purchase a substitute ETF with a higher expected return or lower risk profile or for any reason.

 The Portfolio's adviser seeks to manage return volatility by employing a sub-adviser to execute a portfolio "managed risk" strategy.
 The sub-adviser's managed risk strategy consists of using hedge instruments (exchange-traded futures contracts) to reduce the downside risk of the majority of the Portfolio's securities.
 The sub-adviser may use: equity futures contracts, treasury futures contracts, currency futures contracts, and other hedge instruments judged by the sub-adviser to be necessary to achieve the goals of the managed risk strategy.
 The sub-adviser may also buy or sell futures contracts based on one or more market indices in an attempt to maintain the Portfolio's volatility at the targeted level in an environment in which the sub-adviser expects market volatility to decrease or increase, respectively.
 The sub-adviser selects individual futures contracts that it believes will have prices that are highly correlated (negatively) to the Portfolio's ETF positions.
-The sub-adviser adjusts futures positions to manage overall net Portfolio risk exposure, in an attempt to stabilize the volatility of the Portfolio around a target level set by the adviser and to reduce the potential for portfolio losses during periods of significant and sustained market decline.
+The sub-adviser adjusts futures positions to manage overall net Portfolio risk exposure in an attempt to stabilize the volatility of the Portfolio around a target level set by the Adviser and to reduce the potential for portfolio losses during periods of significant and sustained market decline.
 The sub-adviser regularly monitors and forecasts volatility in the markets utilizing a proprietary model, and adjusts the Portfolio's futures positions in response to specific changes in the market and in the Portfolio.
 In addition, the sub-adviser will monitor liquidity levels of relevant futures contracts and transparency provided by exchanges as the counterparties in hedging transactions.
 Following market declines, a downside rebalancing strategy will be used to decrease the amount of futures contracts used to hedge the Portfolio.
 The sub-adviser also adjusts futures positions to realign individual hedges when the adviser rebalances the Portfolio's asset allocation profile.
-Depending on market conditions, scenarios may occur where the Portfolio has no
+Depending on market conditions, scenarios may occur where the Portfolio has no positions in any futures contracts.

-The Portfolio and the adviser have received a Securities and Exchange Commission order that allows the adviser to hire a new sub-adviser or sub-advisers without shareholder approval.
+The Portfolio and the adviser have received an SEC order that allows the adviser to hire a new sub-adviser or sub-advisers without shareholder approval.

-There is no guarantee that the Fund will meet its investment objectives.
+There is no guarantee that the Portfolio will meet its investment objectives.